nasa/Transform-to-Open-Science/Module_4/Lesson_2/readme.md

 - Did the code play a critical part in your research?
 - Did the code provide something novel?

 In most cases, a code snippet on Stack Overflow does not constitute a citable research contribution.
-However, an author can still decide to cite it if they chose.
+However, an author can still decide to cite it if they choose.

 Instances when shared code directly impacts the scientific results and requires a detailed description include: